mqtt-smarthome/mqtt-smarthome/Software.md

 A list of software that is maybe useful, even if it doesn't follow the mqtt-smarthome architecture can be found here: https://github.com/hobbyquaker/awesome-mqtt

 ## Additions and corrections

 Additions and corrections are welcome!
-Please open an issue on GitHub or send a pullrequest.
+Please open an issue on GitHub or send a pull-request.